New statistical methodology for second level global sensitivity analysis

 \subsection{Choice of characteristic kernels for probability distributions and for quantities of interest}

-In this part, we present examples of characteristic RKHS kernels for probability distributions and for the different quantities of interest $\mathcal{R}$, these kernels being involved in Formula (\ref{esHSICtr(2)}) (and as a result in Equation~(\ref{RR2(2)})).
+Step \ref{Estim-ind-GSA2} of Algorithm \ref{AlgoGSA2} involves a choice of kernel, according to the quantities of interest $\mathcal{R}$.
+A kernel for probability distributions is also required.
+Some examples of suitable characteristic RKHS kernels are provided in the following.\\

-\textbf{Characteristic RKHS kernel for probability distributions.} Before defining a characteristic kernel for distributions, we first introduce the Maximum Mean Discrepancy (MMD) defined in \cite{gretton2012kernel}.
-If we consider two distributions $\mathbb{P}_1$ and $\mathbb{P}_2$ having the same support and if $K$ denotes a RKHS kernel defined on the commun support of $\mathbb{P}_1$ and $\mathbb{P}_2$, then the MMD between $\mathbb{P}_1$ and $\mathbb{P}_2$ induced by $K$ is defined as:
+\textbf{Characteristic RKHS kernel for probability distributions.} The definition of RKHS kernels between distributions is based on the Maximum Mean Discrepancy (MMD), introduced in \cite{gretton2012kernel}.
+Let $\mathbb{Q}_1$ and $\mathbb{Q}_2$ be two distributions with a common support and $K$ be a RKHS kernel on this support.
+The distance MMD between $\mathbb{Q}_1$ and $\mathbb{Q}_2$ is defined as